Is Vitamin E Effective for Treating Scars?

 One study, spearheaded by Bauman and Spencer, compared the effects of using topical Aquaphor (a common emollient) versus Aquaphor mixed with vitamin E on patients with post-surgical scarring.
 The study consisted of fifteen patients who had each undergone skin cancer removal surgery.
 Each patient was asked to apply the regular emollient to side A of their scar and the vitamin E emollient to side B of their scar.
 The researchers evaluated the cosmetic appearance of the scars after 1, 4, and 12 weeks.
 Conclusively, 90% of the patients saw no change in the appearance of their scars.
-In 33% of the cases, the patients contracted contact dermatitis from the vitamin E, and the appearance of their scars worsened.
+In 33% of cases, the patients contracted contact dermatitis from the vitamin E and the appearance of their scars worsened.

 What are my options for scar treatment?

-Silicone scar technology
+Silicone gel technology

-, and reducing their overall appearance.
 Silicone for scar therapy comes in many unique forms, including gel sheets

 , ointments, and sticks.
 Silicone is effective for treating all scar types, from acne and burn scars

 to scars attained from surgery and injury.
 And unlike vitamin E, silicone is hypoallergenic and safe for all skin types.